harriedegroot/nl.hdg.mqtt/README.md

 #### Birth & Last Will
-The MQTT Hub is able to broadcast a 'birth' message on startup and a 'last will' message on shutdown.
+The MQTT Hub is able to broadcast a `birth` message on startup and a `last will` message on shutdown.
 This can be used by external applications to act on the Hub availability (online/offline).

 ## Homey firmware v1.5 and v2